 Welcome to our Story

-History of Hawashi:
+History of Koshari:

 At Pharaoh’s Plate, every bite reflects my family’s heart.
 My mother ignited my culinary passion, teaching me that food connects us to our roots and cultures.
 Her journey from Egypt to the USA in 2009 showed me that challenges can become beautiful creations, especially in the kitchen.
 Each ingredient honors her spirit, blending Egypt’s vibrant flavors with her loving touch.
 Our quirky and flavorful street food reflects her personality!
 Through sharing these dishes, I hope to inspire others about our shared journey through cooking.
 Join us to celebrate heritage, resilience, and love—one plate at a time!